s-handyside/mcp-server-atlassian-confluence/README.md

 # Get help
 mcp-confluence --help

-# Search for pages in Confluence
+# Search for content in Confluence using CQL
-mcp-confluence search-confluence "project documentation"
+mcp-confluence search "type=page AND space=DOCS"

-# Get a specific page by title
+# Get a specific page by ID
-mcp-confluence get-page "Project Overview"
+mcp-confluence get-page 123456789

+# List pages with optional filtering
+mcp-confluence list-pages --space-id 123456789 --limit 10

 # List all spaces
 mcp-confluence list-spaces

+# Get a specific space by ID
+mcp-confluence get-space 123456789
 ```

 ## Configuration Options for End Users